Code of Conduct for Adults Working with Children and Young people

 Purpose

-This Code of Conduct outlines the behaviour Future Asset (Didasko Education Company Limited) expects from all our staff and volunteers.
+This Code of Conduct outlines the behaviour Didasko Education Company Limited expects from all of our staff and volunteers.
 This includes trustees, volunteers, interns, students on work placement and anyone who is undertaking duties for the organisation, whether paid or unpaid.
+This code of conduct applies to all of our projects and activities, including Future Asset, Leavers’ Money Skills and the Library of Mistakes.

 The Code of Conduct aims to help us protect children and young people under the age of 18 years from abuse and reduce the possibility of unfounded allegations being made.

-Future Asset (Didasko Education Company Limited) is responsible for making sure everyone taking part in our services has seen, understood and agreed to follow the Code of Conduct, and that they understand the consequences of inappropriate behaviour.
+Didasko and our project staff are responsible for making sure that everyone taking part in our services follows the Code of Conduct, and that they understand the consequences of inappropriate behaviour.

 The Role of Staff and Volunteers

-In your role at Future Asset (Didasko Education Company Limited) you are acting in a position of authority and have a duty of care towards the children and young people we work with.
+In your role as a volunteer at a Didasko Education Company activity you are acting in a position of authority and have a duty of care towards the children and young people we work with.
 You are likely to be seen as a role model and are expected to act appropriately.

 Responsibility